-For elective inpatient admissions the concurrent review process will be initiated by the hospital before the termination of the days previously authorized by University of Maryland Health Partners
+For elective inpatient admissions the concurrent review process will be initiated by the hospital before the termination of the days previously authorized by CareFirst BlueCross BlueShield Community Health Plan Maryland

-For emergency and elective inpatient admissions, the hospital will forward sufficient clinical documentation to UMHP's Utilization Review Department that supports the need for continuing acute care.
+For emergency and elective inpatient admissions, the hospital will forward sufficient clinical documentation to CareFirst BlueCross BlueShield Community Health Plan Maryland 's Utilization Review Department that supports the need for continuing acute care.
 Documentation submitted shall include, but is not limited to:

-- Current medical health status.
+- Current medical health status,

 - Treatment received to date, and

 - A proposed treatment plan for the continued stay.

-Providing a hospital face sheet only or a completed UMHP Preauthorization Form only is not sufficient clinical documentation to initiate concurrent review for an inpatient admission.
+Providing a hospital face sheet only or a completed CareFirst BlueCross BlueShield Community Health Plan Maryland Preauthorization Form only is not sufficient clinical documentation to initiate concurrent review for an inpatient admission.